Integrate APIs & MCP clients | HeyGen

 Granola

-Agent pulls meeting notes from Granola, passes them to HeyGen, and generates personalised video summaries or recaps.
+Agent pulls meeting notes from Granola, passes them to HeyGen, and generates personalized video summaries or recaps.

 Hexus